Neural Integral Equations: Neural integral equations

-We have replaced the analytical integral $\int_{\alpha(t)}^{\beta(t)} K(t,s)F(\bold y(s))ds$ in Equation~\ref{eqn:NIE} with a self-attention procedure.
+We have replaced the analytical integral $\int_{\alpha(t)}^{\beta(t)} G(t,s,\bold y(s))ds$ in Equation~\ref{eqn:gen_NIE} with a self-attention procedure.
 The resulting model, which we call {\it Attentional Neural Integral Equation} (ANIE), follows the same principle of iterative IE solving presented in Section~\ref{sec:NIE} but where the neural networks $K$ and $F$ are replaced by attention matrices.
+It can be shown, see Appendix~\ref{sec:solving}, that the successive approximation method is still applicable in this case to obtain a solution for the corresponding equation.
 Observe, following the comparison between integration and self-attention, that $K$ is decomposed in the product of queries and keys, as described for instance in \cite{cao2021choose}.
 The interval of integration $[\alpha(t),\beta(t)]$ is determined, in the attentional approximation, by means of the mask.
 In particular, if there is no mask we have a Fredholm IE, while the causal attention mask \cite{yang2021causal} corresponds to a Volterra type of IE.